KnowThePepper

 The pods themselves are small, wrinkled, and irregular - nothing like the smooth supermarket bell pepper.
 Colors shift from green through yellow to a deep red at full ripeness.
 That characteristic Naga texture isn't cosmetic; the wrinkled skin is denser and contributes to the pepper's concentrated flavor profile.

 For growers, the Dorset Naga punches above its weight in productivity.
 Plants can carry heavy pod loads under the right conditions, making it one of the more rewarding super-hots to cultivate.
-It belongs to the broader C. chinense botanical family, which includes most of the world's hottest peppers.
+It belongs to the broader the broader C. chinense group, which includes most of the world's hottest peppers.

 History & Origin of Dorset Naga